XinyiZhang27/MCMA/README.md

 # Model Test
 1. file main.py:
-   1) Set "--stage" to "train" and run main.py to test MCMA.
+   1) Set "--stage" to "test" and run main.py to test MCMA.
 Set the test episodes with "start_epi" and "end_epi".
    2) Note that "--model_dir1" and "--model_dir2" should be filled with the paths of the trained MAPPO and MADDPG models, respectively.

 # Requirements